Prospect Community Early Education and Care

 DO YOU HAVE A WAITING LIST?

 Yes.
-Our waiting list is up to 2 years for care at our service.
+Our waiting list is up to 18 months for care at our service.
 We have an online waiting system where reminders are sent out every month to ensure the people on our list are all actively seeking care.
+Priority of Access can be viewed here.

 DO YOU PROVIDE MEALS?